Documentary proof of work experience

 • Other documentation such as payslips, job descriptions issued by your employer, printouts from a medical bookkeeping software system or contracts, may be submitted as standard copies.
 However, if the authenticity of a copy is queried, you may also be asked to submit the original.

-• All documents that you submit must have originally been drawn up in Dutch, English, German or French.
-Documents in any other language must be translated by a sworn translator.
+• Documents in any other language then Dutch, English, German or Frenc must be translated by a sworn translator.
 Copies of translations must be original, authenticated copies.

 • Statements and documents that you have prepared yourself are not acceptable as documentation (e.g. copies of your day planner, statements that you have signed yourself, or statements from your own personal accounts and records).